Sinister Street

 Sinister Street is a 1913–1914 novel by Compton Mackenzie.
-It is a kind of Bildungsroman or novel about growing up, and concerns two children, Michael Fane and his sister Stella.
-Both of them are born out of wedlock, something which was frowned upon at the time, but from rich parents.
+It is a kind of Bildungsroman, or novel about growing up, and concerns two children, Michael Fane and his sister Stella.
+Each of them is born out of wedlock, something that was frowned on at the time, but to rich parents.

-In the UK, the novel was published as two volumes.
+In the UK, the novel was published in two volumes.
 However, in the United States, the volumes appeared as two separate books: Youth's Encounter (1913) and Sinister Street (1914).

 Sequels

 The novel had several sequels, which continue until Michael Fane's marriage: